Top 10 UK Cities for Logistics Companies (2026)

 The UK logistics sector continues to concentrate in major metropolitan areas and strategic transport corridors.
 This analysis examines Companies House data on registered transport and logistics businesses across the nation's top 10 cities, revealing both established strongholds and emerging regional powerhouses.
 Understanding where logistics companies cluster is crucial for businesses planning distribution networks, warehousing strategies, and same-day delivery operations.

-Leeds (2,456 firms, 5.2%) — Yorkshire's distribution hub benefits from M1 access and rail freight terminals.
-Glasgow (1,834 firms, 3.9%) — Scotland's logistics leader, supporting port operations and north-to-south distribution.
-Bristol (1,721 firms, 3.6%) — West's major port and M5 corridor concentration.
-Liverpool (1,598 firms, 3.4%) — UK's second-busiest container port drives freight clustering.
-Edinburgh (1,247 firms, 2.6%) — Scottish capital with growing e-commerce fulfilment.
-Nottingham (1,089 firms, 2.3%) — East Midlands logistics cluster around rail terminals and the A1.
-Southampton (987 firms, 2.1%) — Container port operations anchor regional freight networks.
+Seven additional cities complete the top 10.
+Leeds ranks 4th with 2,456 firms (5.2% of UK total)—Yorkshire's distribution hub benefits from M1 access and rail freight terminals.
+Glasgow ranks 5th with 1,834 firms (3.9%)—Scotland's logistics leader, supporting port operations and north-to-south distribution.
+Bristol ranks 6th with 1,721 firms (3.6%)—the West's major port and M5 corridor concentration.
+Liverpool ranks 7th with 1,598 firms (3.4%)—the UK's second-busiest container port drives freight clustering.
+Edinburgh ranks 8th with 1,247 firms (2.6%)—Scotland's capital with growing e-commerce fulfilment.
+Nottingham ranks 9th with 1,089 firms (2.3%)—the East Midlands logistics cluster around rail terminals and the A1.
+Southampton ranks 10th with 987 firms (2.1%)—container port operations anchor regional freight networks.

 "London and the South East will always lead because of airport and port density, but the real growth story is in secondary cities.
 Manchester, Birmingham, and Leeds are attracting investment in automated warehousing and same-day distribution networks because land costs are lower and motorway access is superior.
 Companies operating across multiple regional hubs can now compete nationally." — Taras, Founder, T&C Logistics